j-signorelli/jots/README.md

 ### MFEM
 MFEM is required - used to actually complete the FEA.

+TODO: Build with Conduit enabled?
+Hopefully it works....

 ### Boost
 Boost is required - used to parse input files